We are residential leasehold specialists, and our expertise is recognised by the Association of Leasehold Enfranchisement Practitioners (ALEP).

 “I would like to thank you for your expertise and speed [in the recent matter].
 We are relieved that it did not have to go any further.”
 HT

-- whether the lease permits recovery of particular charges;
+- the lease permits recovery of particular charges;

-- whether there are technical grounds for challenging service charges;
+- technical grounds exist for challenging service charges;

-- whether the charges could be reduced because the service costs are unreasonable in amount or unreasonably incurred.
+- the charges are unreasonable because the service costs are too high or unreasonably incurred.

-We can advise and assist you in negotiations through to representing you in an application to the First Tier Tribunal (Property Chamber) or the County Court.
+We will advise and assist you in negotiations through to representing you in applying to the First Tier Tribunal (Property Chamber) or the County Court.

 “May I convey my very many thanks for everything you have all done to bring this unfortunate situation to a close.”
 AS